How to Sell Your Car Under Finance

 Option B: Upgrade your car at a dealership

-If you are selling because you need a different car, and you're buying from a dealer, you might be able to trade in your car to pay out your car finance.
+If you are selling because you need a different car, and you're buying from a dealer, you might be able to trade in your car to pay out the balance on your car under finance.

 Tell them how much you owe on the loan, then to secure the sale they'll just need to meet this value with the trade-in amount.
 If your current car is less than five years old, then the dealer should be able to resell the car and make a profit.